hdinkel/linuxcommandline/sphinx_intermediate/commandlinetools.rst

    This is text

-Multiple sed statements can be applied to the same input stream by prepending each by option ‘-e’ (edit):
+Multiple sed statements can be applied to the same input stream by prepending each by option '-e' (edit):

  ::

-  # sed -e 's/text/good stuff/' -e ’s/This/That/’ textfile
+  # sed -e 's/text/good stuff/' -e 's/This/That/' textfile
    That is good stuff
    That is even more good stuff

 Normally, sed prints the text from a file to standard output.
 But you can also edit files in place.
 Be careful - this will change the file!
-The ‘-i’ (in-place editing) won’t print the output.
+The '-i' (in-place editing) won't print the output.
 As a safety measure, this option will ask for an extension that will be used to rename the original file to.
-For instance, the following option ‘-i.bak’ will edit the file and rename the original file to textfile.bak:
+For instance, the following option '-i.bak' will edit the file and rename the original file to textfile.bak:

  ::

-  # sed –i.bak 's/text/stuff/' textfile
+  # sed -i.bak 's/text/stuff/' textfile
   # cat textfile
    This is stuff
    This is even more stuff